JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_5.md

 But this also indicates that a literal interpretation of sections of the Urantia Papers is also unsustainable--which is in accord with what the revelators tell us:

-"No revelation short of the attainment of the Universal Father can ever be complete.
-All other celestial ministrations are no more than partial, transient, and practically adapted to local conditions in time and space."
+“No revelation short of the attainment of the Universal Father can ever be complete.
+All other celestial ministrations are no more than partial, transient, and practically adapted to local conditions in time and space.”
 (1008)

-A key statement  from the AA article is, "Given what we know, Christians in the 21st century must make sense of God and Jesus as best we can."
+A key statement  from the AA article is, “Given what we know, Christians in the 21st century must make sense of God and Jesus as best we can.”

 What do Urantia Book readers know that will help to make sense of God and Jesus?
 There is one critical item of knowledge that Christians already knew well in the first century, C.E., but have since lost--despite there being more than twenty New Testament verses to remind them.

 Presently, from the point of view of humanity, the single most important item of knowledge existent on our planet concerns the facts of the how, what, and why of our indwelling by the very spirit of our Father-God himself.
 And because it is lost or forgotten almost everywhere else, by default, such knowledge is close to becoming exclusively the possession of Urantia Book devotees.

 What are we to do with this knowledge?
 Each individual must discover this for him or her self.
-For certain though, if we put our faith in our God-Spirit-Within and, like the human Jesus, always seek to do the Father's will as it is revealed to us by the Spirit-Within--then "all else necessary will be added unto us."
+For certain though, if we put our faith in our God-Spirit-Within and, like the human Jesus, always seek to do the Father's will as it is revealed to us by the Spirit-Within--then “all else necessary will be added unto us.”

-And perhaps finally: "When men see you so love them, and how fervently you serve them, they will perceive you have become faith-fellows of the kingdom and will follow after the Spirit of Truth which they see in your lives…."
+And perhaps finally: “When men see you so love them, and how fervently you serve them, they will perceive you have become faith-fellows of the kingdom and will follow after the Spirit of Truth which they see in your lives….”

 Does the Spirit of Jesus shine forth in my life?
 In your life?]